Geryke18/cypress-and-more/README.md

 ```
 npx cypress run
 ```
-(First time it will ask permission to run, so let it run)
+(It will ask permission to run the first time, so let it run)